ndjndj/meilisearch-on-aws-lambda/README.md

 ## Acknowledgment

-Thanks to all the contributors to Meilisearch,
+Without Meilisearch's high search performance, I would never have considered building serverless.
-I wouldn't never have considered building serverless without Meilisearch's high search performance and memory saving capabilities.
+Thanks to all the contributors to Meilisearch that give a great product and the opportunity to take on this challenge!

 ## PS
 This time, we tried to increase the options for implementing a low-cost full-text search engine, but the results were indescribable.